 Disclaimer - CRISIL Research, a division of CRISIL Limited (CRISIL) has taken due care and caution in preparing this Report based on the information obtained by CRISIL from sources which it considers reliable (Data).
 However, CRISIL does not guarantee the accuracy, adequacy or completeness of the Data / Report and is not responsible for any errors or omissions or for the results obtained from the use of Data / Report.
 This Report is not a recommendation to invest / disinvest in any entity covered in the Report and no part of this report should be construed as an investment advice.
 CRISIL especially states that it has no financial liability whatsoever to the subscribers/ users/ transmitters/ distributors of this Report.
 CRISIL Research operates independently of, and does not have access to information obtained by CRISIL's Ratings Division / CRISIL Risk and Infrastructure Solutions Limited (CRIS), which may, in their regular operations, obtain information of a confidential nature.
-The views expressed in this Report are that of CRISIL Research and not of CRISIL's Ratings Division / CRIS.
-No part of this Report may be published / reproduced in any form without CRISIL's prior written approval.
+The views expressed in this Report are that of CRISIL Research and not of CRISIL's Ratings Division / CRISIL states are that of CRISIL Research and not of CRISIL's Ratings Division / CRISIL or its associates may be published / reproduced in any form without CRISIL's prior written approval.
 CRISIL or its associates may have commercial transactions with the company/entity.